How to Tell if Ruby is Real – Practical Tips and Tests

 How to tell if ruby is real tests

-It’s difficult to distinguish the difference between a synthetic, natural, or fake gemstone and often requires a trained eye.
+It can be tough to distinguish the difference between a synthetic, natural, or fake gemstone and often requires a trained eye.
+Here’s what you can do:

 The best way to identify your stone’s origins is to take it to a professional gemologist.
 They will be able to have a look at it using their gemological tools and tell you its origin.